Frequency Trails: What the Mean Really Means

 Now let's see the same 35 distributions, centered on the mean:

-Also see the white and black versions, and for 100 servers.
-These look so wrong, my first thoughts was that I'd made a mistake - I went diving into my R code and datasets to see what was up: the mean is pulled more to the right than I'd expect for these distributions.
+Also see the white and black versions, and for 100 servers (and the t-shirt design).
+These look so wrong, my first thoughts was that I'd made a mistake – I went diving into my R code and datasets to see what was up.
+The mean is pulled more to the right than I'd expect for these distributions.
 I did zoom a little too much, although that doesn't explain it.
-This image itself don't even look centered on this page, despite using <center> tags.
+This image itself doesn't even look centered on this page, despite using <center> tags.

 Not what you expected either?
 Exactly.
 And that's a serious problem when we only have the average to go by, or the average plus other basic statistics.
 Our intuition is just plain wrong.